 Some key goals for debt management include learning the basics of finance, developing a plan to pay for medical school and living expenses, learning to budget and manage your money, and learning about financing and repayment options.
 The sooner you get organized and savvy about your finances, the greater impact you will have managing debt.
 Decisions that save you a few hundred dollars now can potentially be worth thousands of dollars over time.
 Feeling confident about money and debt management can also foster a stronger sense of your future and improve your confidence and well-being.

-The American Academy of Family Physicians (AAFP) is committed to providing useful information and resources on debt management and has policies promoting more affordable medical student debt and debt relief.
+The American Academy of Family Physicians (AAFP) is committed to providing useful information and resources on debt management and has policy aimed at combating rising medical student debt.